Hisonotus

 southern South America.
 They are also distributed in the Río de La Plata basin and coastal rivers of southeastern Brazil.

 Taxonomy

 Hisonotus and Microlepidogaster have, until recently, been considered as synonymous, although they are now recognized as separate and valid taxa.
 In the most recent phylogenetic hypotheses, both Hisonotus and Parotocinclus are relatively basal taxa within the Otothyrini clade.
+This clade is sometimes treated as tribe within the subfamily Hypoptopomatinae, although Eschmeyer's Catalog of Fishes does not recognize tribes.

 Species

-There are currently 31 recognized species in this genus: